 Getting Around Paris

-The top sights in our Paris One Week Itinerary are scattered throughout the sprawling city.
-Visitors can get around by walking, taking a bus, hopping on the Metro or getting an Uber.
+The sights in our Paris One Week Itinerary are scattered throughout the sprawling city.
+You can get around by walking, taking a bus, hopping on the Metro or getting an Uber.

 We prefer to walk.
 Part of the charm of Paris is found on the streets that are lined with incredible architecture and boutiques.
 Of course, navigating the entire city on foot is unrealistic.

-The Paris Metro is an easy way to travel and relatively inexpensive.
-Single Ride Metro Tickets can be purchased from machines at the entrance to the station.
-Buying a Navigo Easy Card or a Paris Visite Pass might save some money if you’re riding often.
+The Paris Metro is relatively inexpensive, however paper tickets are no longer issued.
+Buy a Navigo Easy Card or a Paris Visite Pass if you’re riding often.

 Where To Stay in Paris

 Finding the best place to stay for 7 days in Paris can feel like a monumental task.
-Choices range from luxury hotels with Eiffel Tower views to hostel dorms stacked with bunk beds.
+Choices range from luxury hotels with an Eiffel Tower view to hostel dorms stacked with bunk beds.

 Our best tip for Paris accommodation is to find a place that is close to a Metro stop for easy access to the rest of the city.